japila-books/apache-spark-internals/docs/storage/BlockManagerMasterEndpoint.md

 When received, BlockManagerMasterEndpoint replies with the <<getPeers, peers>> of `blockManagerId`.

-*Peers* of a xref:storage:BlockManager.adoc[BlockManager] are the other BlockManagers in a cluster (except the driver's BlockManager).
+*Peers* of a storage:BlockManager.md[BlockManager] are the other BlockManagers in a cluster (except the driver's BlockManager).
 Peers are used to know the available executors in a Spark application.

-Posted when xref:BlockManagerMaster.adoc#getPeers[`BlockManagerMaster` requests the peers of a `BlockManager`].
+Posted when BlockManagerMaster.md#getPeers[`BlockManagerMaster` requests the peers of a `BlockManager`].

 === [[GetExecutorEndpointRef]] GetExecutorEndpointRef